wordpressPHP/wp-posts-carousel/readme.txt

 4. Example of usage

 == Changelog ==
+= 1.0.7 =
+* fixed problem with carousel height in Safari browser
+* changed way to enter tags, from ids to names
 = 1.0.6 =
 * new option to sort - by post views (required external plugin - Wordpress Popular Posts)
 * new option to sort - by id